mqschwanda/TMM-RDBoiler/README.md

 ```shell
 pwd
 ```
-It should turn up "middleman4-boiler"
+It should turn up "rdallie"

 ####Analytics Setup